-Precipitation and evapotranspiration inputs changed through time (Fig. 3), and precipitation minus evapotranspiration (P - ET) provides the amount of meteoric water that can be routed through river 330 systems to the coast.
-Changes in P - ET through time were calculated by Liu et al. (2009) and

-He (2011) using a continuous LGM (22 ka) to present run of the National Center for Atmospheric Research (NCAR) Community Climate System Model version 3 (CCSM3) (Collins et al., 2006).
-This simulation, called TraCE-21K, was run at 3.5 degree resolution, and used ICE-5G/VM2 for its ice sheet and paleotopography input.
-Therefore, the only fully self-consistent calculations presented

-335 here are from the ICE-5G/VM2 reconstruction.
-I spherically interpolated (following Dierckx, 1993) the results to 0.25 degree (15 arcminute) resolution to match the assembled modern data products (below).
+Precipitation and evapotranspiration inputs changed through time (Fig. 3), and precipitation minus evapotranspiration (P - ET) provides the amount of meteoric water that can be routed through river systems to the coast.
+Changes in P - ETthrough time were calculated by Liu et al. (2009) and He (2011) using a continuous LGM (22 ka) to present run of the National Center for Atmospheric Research (NCAR) Community Climate System Model version 3 (CCSM3) (Collins et al., 2006).
+This simulation, called TraCE-21K, was run at 3.5° resolution, using ICE-5G/VM2 for its ice-sheet and paleotopography input.
+Therefore, the only fully self-consistent calculations presented here are from the ICE-5G/VM2 reconstruction.
+I spherically interpolated (following Dierckx, 1993) the results to 0.25° (15 arcmin) resolution to match the assembled modern data products (below).

-The low resolution CCSM3 contains systematic biases that produce a ~ 1 mm/day positive precipitation anomaly in western North America and a ~ 1 mm/day negative precipitation anomaly in

-- 340 eastern North America (Yeager et al., 2006).
+The low-resolution CCSM3 contains systematic biases that produce a $\sim 1 \text{ mm day}^{-1}$ positive precipitation anomaly in western North America and a $\sim 1 \text{ mm day}^{-1}$ negative precipitation anomaly in eastern North America (Yeager et al., 2006).
 To correct for this and other possible model biases, I assembled modern precipitation and evapotranspiration fields, computed the difference between each time step of TraCE-21K and its modern time step, and summed the modern compilations with the computed TraCE-21K difference from modern.
-I could find no combined land-ocean evapotranspiration product, and combined land-ocean precipitation products were coarse, often at 2.5-degree - resolution (~280-km cells at the equator) (Xie and Arkin, 1997; Chen et al., 2002; Adler et al., 2003).
+I could find no combined land-ocean evapotranspiration product, and combined land-ocean precipitation products were coarse, often at $2.5^{\circ}$ resolution (~ 280 km cells at the equator) (Xie and Arkin, 1997; Chen et al., 2002; Adler et al., 2003).
 Therefore, I generated my own global data product compilations as mean rates from 2000 to 2004, for consistency with prior work (Wickert et al., 2013), at 0.25° resolution.
-While this study centers on North America, this global climate data product can be used to extend these methods to other regions or the full globe (cf. Ivanović et al., 2014, 2016b).
-These compiled global grids of mean precipitation and evapotranspiration are publicly available (see Section 7).
+While this study centers on North America, this global climate data product can be used to extend these methods to other regions or the full globe (see Ivanović et al., 2014, 2016b).
+These compiled global grids of mean precipitation and evapotranspiration are publicly available (see Sect.
+7).